ll7/paf22/doc/03_research/02_perception/first_implementation_plan.md

 For state classification, the part showing the traffic sign is snipped out of the camera image to get a better and faster prediction due to a smaller image size and less information.
+Maybe the classification net for traffic light classification can be reused.

 ---
 ## Prediction

+This module should output predictions about the future behaviour of other vehicles (vehicle switches lane, etc.) or pedestrians (crosswalk).
+No implementation plan yet.

 ---
 ## Possible Issues/Milestones